A new hope for complex diseases

 A human is made of 30 trillion cells in average.
 Think of cells as cities with outer walls.
 Not only do they interact frequently with neighbouring cities for commerce but also with other distant cities, either in the same country (organ level) or abroad (other body parts).
 Parts of this large ecosystem influence each other to their own benefit or, sometimes, detriment.

-As opposed to cellular cities which have enough machinery to be self-sustainable, exosomes cannot live by themselves or replicate, as they are just a collection of materials ready to be used by another city.
+As opposed to cellular cities which have enough machinery to be self-sustainable, exosomes cannot live by themselves or replicate, as they are just a collection of materials ready to be used by another city or simply destroyed.
 Sometimes they may simply carry a message to another city and continue their journey (intercellular signalling).
 Inversely, emitting cities receive various sorts of material on a regular basis.
 Targeted cities incorporate cargo and modify their activities to promote or prevent social change (biological activities).

 Exosomes are shipping containers for commerce between cells.